 There was more arguing from upstairs.
 He strained and realized Buffy was trying to get her sister to go to sleep way before Dawn was ready.
 "Eager, are you?" he said with a laugh.
 He was getting antsy himself.
 He understood Buffy's desire to keep this a secret for now, but he wasn't sure he was going to like all this waiting.

-He heard the sisters go upstairs.
+He heard them go upstairs.
 He waited, then finally he sensed Buffy creeping down the stairs.
 Feeling mischievous, Spike got up and hid.
 As Buffy walked in and quietly closed the door, he reached around her neck and pulled her back to him.

 She elbowed him hard in the side.
 He fell back and saw her turn and kick out.
 He grabbed her leg, pulling her off balance.
 She landed hard on the cement floor.
 Without a word she kicked at his leg, knocking him over.
 He landed just as hard next to her.